 How much the power of attorney concept costs will vary.
 If you accept power of attorney through a legal website, the cost might be $50 or less.
 If you work with an attorney, the cost will probably be higher because of attorney fees.
 Again, though, working with an attorney can help you avoid possible legal problems in the future.

-Also, remember that though power of attorney is usually given to family members, it doesn’t have to be.
+Also, you should remember that though power of attorney is usually given to family members, it doesn’t have to be.
 You can give power of attorney to friends, co-workers or a trusted financial advisor.
 You can also accept power of attorney at the request of such non-family members.

-The Power Of Attorney Form
+How To Fill Out A Power Of Attorney Form

 Each state’s power of attorney form differs.
 A good example, though, is the durable power of attorney form for Minnesota.
 A durable power of attorney, also known as an enduring power of attorney, allows your power of attorney to remain in effect even if you become mentally incompetent.